Untreated trauma is arguably one of the biggest sources of long-term damage to your life.

 Every time your mind perceives a stressful event similar to your trauma, what most people call a “trigger”, it sends a stress signal to your body.

-These coping mechanisms are just some of the ways your mind and body protects itself from perceived danger.
+That is to say, these coping mechanisms are just some of the ways your mind and body protects itself from perceived danger.

 “The simple truth is that the human mind has one simple job: to keep you alive as long as possible.”—Marisa Peer